 - In a medium size mixing bowl toss together pretzels, ¼ cup pecans and sugar with melted butter.
 Mix until fully moistened.
 Press firmly onto bottom of dish.
 Bake for 12 minutes or just until set.
 Cool completely.

 - In a medium size mixing bowl using an electric mixer, whip together cream cheese and powered sugar until combined.
 Add cream and vanilla, whipping until smooth.
 Fold in one 8 oz whipped topping by hand.
 Spread over cooled crust.
 Chill while making jello topping.

-- In a medium size mixing bowl, mix together jell-o mix and boiling water.
+- In a medium size mixing bowl, mix together Jell-O mix and boiling cranberry juice OR water.
 Stir until completely dissolved.
 Add cranberry sauce.
 Stir until combined and cranberry sauce has melted.
 Chill for 30 minutes.

-- Pour cranberry jell-o topping evenly over cream cheese.
-Use a spoon to arrange cranberries on top before it sets.
+- Pour cranberry Jell-O topping evenly over cream cheese.
+Use a spoon to arrange cranberries evenly on top before it sets.
 Chill overnight to allow it to set.

-- Frost the top with remaining whipped topping and sprinkle with reserved 2 Tbsp pecans.
+- Frost the top with remaining whipped topping and sprinkle with reserved 2 tablespoon pecans.
 Store leftovers chilled.